KQM-git/TCL/docs/evidence/characters/cryo/ganyu.md

 **Significance:**

-The 15% cryo resistance shredding from Ganyu’s constellation 1 is slightly better during short encounters as the enemy will get the resistance shred applied to the first bloom.
+The 15% Cryo resistance shredding from Ganyu’s constellation 1 is slightly better during short encounters as the enemy will get the resistance shred applied to the first bloom.

 #### Ganyu’s Constellation 1 Generates Energy Without Dealing Damage